loomio/loomio/docs/en/plugins/README.md

 Now that we’ve got some plumbing going, we can start displaying our hard work in the interface.

-The angular interface is comprised primarily of things called ‘components’, which is a collection of a directive, a template, and a stylesheet.
-We can then slot these into ‘outlets’ in the interface.
+The angular interface is comprised primarily of ‘components’.
+A component is a collection of a directive, a template, and a stylesheet.
+Then, we can slot these components into ‘outlets’ in the interface.

 ##### 1. Adding a client side model
 Just like on the server side, Loomio has client side models as well, which are stored in a client side data store called a 'RecordsInterface'.
 You can check out the existing models and RecordsInterfaces in [angular/core/models](https://github.com/loomio/loomio/tree/master/angular/core/models).
 We'll want to make a model and corresponding records interface for our new DiscussionTags.